rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - Delayed or constrained Saturn 1 rollout
 - Reduced protocol revenue options (e.g., RPL fee switch, institutional incentives)

-Because minipools can remain indefinitely on older delegate logic, it is difficult or impossible to enforce protocol-wide standards.
-This limitation does not apply to megapools, which do not use the same delegate opt-in model.
+Because the previous Smartnode behavior did not set the use latest delegate flag to yes, many Node Operators by default remain on older delegate versions, even if they would be satisfied to be on the most recent deployment.
+This is an unnecessary obstacle that this proposal corrects.
+Note that this limitation does not apply to megapools, which do not use the same delegate opt-in model.

-This change prioritizes protocol-wide consistency among Smartnode-managed minipools and enforceability over permanent opt-out flexibility.
-As Rocket Pool scales and transitions to Saturn-era architecture, the inability to uniformly apply protocol logic becomes an increasing risk to rETH holders and protocol sustainability.

-The delegate upgrade mechanism already exists; this proposal ensures it cannot be indefinitely bypassed.

-Several original justifications for opt-in delegate upgrades have been partially mitigated over time.
-Saturn-era governance introduces additional safeguards, including a Security Council veto, reducing the risk of malicious upgrades.
-Additionally, long governance lead times and explicit votes may serve as a functional replacement for individual opt-out as an exit mechanism.

 ## Backwards Compatibility